Harfenlabor/harfenlabor.com/exampleSite/content/research/friday-november-12-2021-freitag-12.11.2021.md

-subtype = ["Organology", "Performance Practice", "Musicology", "HL Editions", "Iconography", "Sociology of Art"] summary_text = "The first day began with symposium contributions and a concert-lecture addressing the topic of Harp at the Time of Haydn, to in the afternoon address The Tyrolean Folk Harp, including a roundtable discussion and, finally, the concert An Evening of Folk Music. " timeline_tag = [] title = "Zwischen den Saiten, Day One" type = "Research" zwischen_category = "EVENT INFO"
+subtype = ["Organology", "Performance Practice", "Musicology", "HL Editions", "Iconography", "Sociology of Art"] summary_text = "The first day began with symposium contributions and a concert-lecture addressing the topic of Harp at the Time of Haydn, to in the afternoon address The Tyrolean Folk Harp, including a roundtable discussion and, finally, the concert An Evening of Folk Music. " timeline_tag = [] title = "Haydn's Folk Harp, Day One" type = "Research" zwischen_category = "EVENT INFO"